AdobeDocs/analytics-platform.en/help/report-builder/report-builder-export.md

 solution: Customer Journey Analytics
 ---

-# Export reports from Report Builder
+# Schedule workbooks for export to cloud destinations

-You can export Customer Journey Analytics reports from Report Builder to cloud providers like Google, Azure, and Amazon.
+You can export Customer Journey Analytics workbooks from Report Builder to cloud providers like Google, Azure, and Amazon.

 [Advantages of exporting reports from report builder to the cloud](#advantages-of-exporting-to-the-cloud) include the ability to utilize them in third-party tools or combine them with outside data.

-When exporting reports from Report Builder, consider the following:

-* Before you export to the cloud, make sure that your data blocks, your environment, and your permissions meet the [export requirements](#export-requirements).
+Before you export workbooks from Report Builder to a cloud destination, make sure that your data blocks, your environment, and your permissions meet the [export requirements](#export-requirements).

-* Some [features](#unsupported-features) and [components](#unsupported-components) are not supported when exporting reports from Report Builder to the cloud.

 ## Understand the export process

-Use the following process when exporting reports from Report Builder to the cloud:
+Use the following process when exporting workbooks from Report Builder to the cloud:

 1. [Configure a cloud account](/help/components/exports/cloud-export-accounts.md)